7 tips for more effective written performance reviews

 1. Base the appraisal on the entire evaluation period

 Don’t immediately assume that he’s good in this area because you remember him helping out a colleague last week.
-To write an effective written review, look back in your notes.
-You may recall that last month he took too much credit for landing a new account and hurt the morale of co-workers.
+To write an effective written review, look back at your notes.
+You may recall that last month, he took too much credit for landing a new account, which hurt the morale of his co-workers.
 That needs mentioning too.

 2. Make corrective feedback easily visible

-Example: You’re not happy that Mary rarely follows directions and insists on carrying things out her own way.
+Example: You’re unhappy that Mary rarely follows directions and insists on carrying things out her way.

 3. Stick to job-related comments

-Example: Tom shows up late on a regular basis and often seems distracted.
+Example: Tom shows up late regularly and often seems distracted.
 You’re betting that he’s depressed because of his recent divorce.

 Don’t mention his personal life in the evaluation or recommend that he seek professional help.
-Rather, provide an honest rating with supporting justification as it pertains to his job.
+Rather, provide an honest rating with supporting justification for his job.
 “Tom was late seven times over the last five weeks.
 He also missed two important deadlines during this appraisal period.”

 4. Give enough emphasis to good performance